a-reznikov/cursor-mastery-learning-journey./PROJECT_SUMMARY.md

 ## 🎉 **ALL FILES CREATED - START LEARNING TODAY!**

-You have **46 complete files** ready:
+You have **47 complete files** ready:
 - ✅ 24 learning step documents (with full structure for your notes)
 - ✅ 4 core guide documents
-- ✅ 7 phase/infrastructure documents
+- ✅ 8 phase/infrastructure documents (including all phase READMEs)
 - ✅ 5 template files
 - ✅ 6 deliverable placeholders